Touring bicycle: Recumbent touring

 Recumbents differ from more traditional bicycles in that the rider sits in a reclining or semi-reclining position with their legs in front.
 Benefits claimed include greater comfort and aerodynamic efficiency.
 The luggage carrying arrangements of recumbents are also different, often requiring special panniers and racks designed to fit under and behind the seat to provide similar capacity to a conventional touring bike.
+A disadvantage is that the rider becomes less visible in traffic.

 Tandem touring

 Tandems are bicycles built for two or more riders.
 They can make it easier for two or more riders of different abilities to ride together and are also used to allow people with disabilities to enjoy cycling.
 A typical traditional upright tandem does not allow for any more luggage than a solo bicycle, but this limitation can be overcome by pulling a trailer.

 Specifications

 Touring bicycles are usually equipped with luggage racks front and rear, designed to hold panniers or other forms of luggage.
 To accommodate long rides, touring bikes have comfortable handlebars and saddles.
 In fact there are many different bicycle handlebar arrangements available to touring cyclists, the choice of which is highly individual.